melezhik/jam/README.md

 synopsis
 ===

 Jam is glue between pinto and your scm.
-Let's see on example how one can use it when building perl applications.
+Let's see on example how one can use it when build perl applications.

 example
 ===

-First checkout jam from git repository:
+First of all  checkout and install jam from git repository:

     git clone https://github.com/melezhik/jam.git
     cd jam && bundle install

 
-For the sake of simplicity let's take simple Module::Build based project we gonna gonna build with pinto. cat Build.PL:
+For the sake of simplicity let's take a simple Module::Build based project, we gonna gonna add to pinto. cat Build.PL: